-Did you know there are swimming pigs in Exuma Bahamas?
-Visiting the Exuma swimming pigs aka the infamous Pigs Beach in the Bahamas was high on my bucket list.
-I mean pigs swimming??
+Did you know there’s a pig island in the Bahamas?
+Visiting the Exuma pigs aka the infamous Pigs Beach in the Bahamas was high on my bucket list.
+I mean swimming pigs??
 That’s pretty cool, right?

 The Exuma swimming pigs are actually not on Exuma, but a more remote island called Big Major Cay.
 Don’t worry though if you are staying in Nassau, there’s a tour to see the famous swimming pigs by power boat – Check the latest Prices.

 Well, they actually do swim in the ocean and the tour from Exuma included so much more than just swimming with the pigs.

 The Pigs Beach is uninhabited by people and accessible from Staniel Cay if you want to go there by yourself.
 But since Staniel Cay was a bit too remote for us with only one hotel and one restaurant we opted to stay in Exuma.
 From Exuma we took the famous swimming pigs tour which also included a sandbar, iguana island, swimming with sea turtles, AND swimming with sharks!
 We took the tour with Coastline Adventures and they were excellent.

 Earlier this year several of the pigs were found dead but not from what was rumored to be alcohol fed to them by tourists but sand ingestion and an overly dry January that depleted their water supply.

 The tour departs from the northern pier and we were picked up in the center of Georgetown – Check the latest hotel prices.
 Our boat took us through countless celebrity houses and private islands with our guide giving us the juiciest gossip.